chef/chef/DOC_CHANGES.md

 However, this did not actually work.
 It has now been fixed, and additionally version requirements are now supported in the `version` attribute of yum_package as well.

+## Validatorless bootstraps

+Validation keys are now optional.
+If the validation key is simply deleted and does not exist, then knife bootstrap will use the user's key to create a client for the node and create the node object and bootstrap the host.
+Validation keys can continue to be used, particularly for autoscaling, but even for that use case a dedicated user for autoscaling would be preferable to the shared validation key.

+## Bootstrap will create chef-vault items

+The --bootstrap-vault-item, --bootstrap-vault-json, and --bootstrap-vault-file arguments have been added to knife bootstrap providing three alternative ways to set chef vault items when bootstrapping a host.